Libord Securities Limited

 The Audit Committee comprises of three directors with Independent Directors forming themajority.
 Mr. Yogesh R. Choksey is the Chairman of the Audit Committee.
-Mr. T.R.Ramanathan and Mr. Ramesh Jain are the other two members of the Audit Committee.
+Mr. RamanathanThirupathi and Mr. Ramesh Kumar Jain are the other two members of the Audit Committee.
 Themembers possess adequate knowledge of accounts audit and finance among others.
 Thecomposition of the Audit Committee meets the requirement as per section 177 of theCompanies Act 2013.
 There are no recommendations of the Audit Committee which have notbeen accepted by the Board.
-During the year four Audit Committee meetings were held on29.05.2018 7.08.2018 29.10.2018 and 13.02.2019.
+During the year four Audit Committee meetings were held onJune 29 2020 August 10 2020 November 112020 and January 212021.

 The Company has not given any loans or guarantees covered under the provisions ofsection 186 of the Companies Act 2013.

-The Company's Equity shares are listed at BSE Ltd. Mumbai.
-The Listing Fee for theyear under review has been paid to BSE Ltd. timely.
+The Company's equity shares are listed at BSE Ltd. Mumbai.
+The Listing Fee for theyear under review has been paid to BSE Ltd. within prescribed time.

-Your Directors wish to place on record their appreciation for the active support givenby Banks Investors Shareholders and Customers.
+Your Directors wish to place on record their appreciation for the active support givenby Banks Investors Shareholders and Clients.